kienwei96/GA_Project-1/README.md

    <img src="../image/Game_Explodepage.png" width ="500px" />
   </td></tr></table>

-4. If there is any high scores achieved, there will be a prompt box appear to inform player that he/she beat one of the top 5 high scorers and request players to enter their respective name for leaderboard update.
+4. If there is any high scores achieved, there will be a modal box prompt to inform player that he/she beat one of the top 5 high scorers and request players to enter their respective name for the leaderboard update.
 <table><tr><td>
    <img src="../image/Game_Highscores.png" width ="500px" />
   </td></tr></table>